-Many small businesses and sole proprietors ultimately transition to a Limited Liability Company (LLC) to protect their personal assets from risks that happen in the business.
+Many small businesses and sole proprietors ultimately transition to a limited liability company (LLC) to protect their personal assets from risks that happen in the business.
 Once you file your LLC business paperwork, you may not feel like much has changed and business runs as usual.
-However, there are notable distinctions between an LLC and sole proprietorship, especially when it comes to filing your taxes this season.
+However, there are notable distinctions between an LLC and sole proprietorship, especially when it comes to filing your taxes.

 Keep in Mind: An LLC Business Isn’t a Classification with the IRS

-The LLC is a little different from other business structures because it’s not actually a business classification for the IRS.
-Instead, the LLC is formed under state law.
-All this simply means is an LLC business can choose how it should be taxed by the IRS.
+An LLC is a little different from other business structures because it’s not actually a business classification for the IRS.
+Instead, an LLC is formed under state law.
+All this means is that an LLC business can choose how it should be taxed by the IRS.
 It can either be taxed as a sole proprietorship (one owner), partnership (two owners) or corporation (any number of owners).

 If you don’t make a choice, by default you’ll be taxed as a sole proprietorship (one owner) or partnership (more than one owner).
 But not to worry, below we cover the tax requirements for all three tax elections.

-You’re a Solopreneur: How to File Taxes if You’re a Single-Owner LLC
+You’re a Solopreneur: How to File Taxes If You’re a Single-Owner LLC Business

 If you’re a one-member LLC and you haven’t elected to be taxed as a corporation, then the IRS will treat your LLC business like a sole proprietorship.
-In this case, any profits or loss pass through to you as the owner.
+In this case, any profits or losses pass through to you as the owner.
 And, in addition, they’re reported on your personal tax return.
-The LLC doesn’t pay any federal income tax—although be aware there is an annual franchise tax in some states for an LLC.
+An LLC doesn’t pay any federal income tax—although be aware that there is an annual franchise tax in some states for an LLC.

 To report your LLC income as a sole owner, you will file a Schedule C with your personal tax return.
 Keep in mind there’s no separation between you and the business (in terms of taxes).
-So, you’ll report the LLC’s profits on your personal return.
+So you’ll report the LLC’s profits on your personal return.
 That’s true whether or not you actually take those profits or they stay in the business.
-If money stays in the LLC’s bank account to pay some big planned expenses next year, you’ll still need to pay taxes on those profits on your personal return.
+If money stays in the LLC’s bank account to fund some big, planned expenses next year, you’ll still need to pay taxes on those profits on your personal return.

 In addition, the IRS considers LLC members self-employed business owners rather than employees.
 This means that you will need to pay self-employment taxes (calculated on the Schedule SE) and report this annually with your tax return.

-- Sole Proprietorship and Single-member LLC returns on Schedule C: April 17, 2017
+- Sole proprietorship and single-member LLC returns on Schedule C: April 15, 2020

-You’re a Co-Founder: How to File taxes if You’re a Multi-Owner LLC
+You’re a Cofounder: How to File taxes If You’re a Multi-Owner LLC Business

-If your LLC has multiple owners, and you haven’t elected to be treated as a corporation, then the IRS will treat your LLC business as a partnership.
-Like a partnership, the multi-member LLC is considered a pass-through entity and isn’t taxed on its income.
-Instead, any profits or loss from the LLC are reported on each owner’s personal tax return.
+If your LLC has multiple owners and you haven’t elected to be treated as a corporation, the IRS will treat your LLC business as a partnership.
+Like a partnership, a multi-member LLC is considered a pass-through entity and isn’t taxed on its income.
+Instead, any profits or losses from the LLC are reported on each owner’s personal tax return.

 Here’s how it works:

-- While the LLC doesn’t need to pay any taxes, it does need to prepare a few forms.
-First, the LLC needs to file IRS Form 1065, an informational form that lets the IRS know what should be reported on each member’s tax return.
+- While an LLC doesn’t need to pay any taxes, it does need to prepare a few forms.
+First, an LLC needs to file IRS Form 1065, an informational form that lets the IRS know what should be reported on each member’s tax return.

-If you can’t meet a deadline with the IRS, keep in mind that you still need to file an extension.
-Knowingly ignoring a deadline will only lead to Failure to File penalties.
+If you can’t meet a deadline with the IRS, keep in mind that you need to file an extension.
+Knowingly ignoring a deadline will only lead to failure to file penalties.
 That said, understand your obligations for your particular business structure, know the deadline and get your filing/extension request in on time.
 Make tax time a little easier on you and your business.

 *Note that this article pertains to U.S. federal taxes.
-It also contains general information and shouldn’t necessarily replace advice from a tax advisor who is familiar with your specific situation.
+It also contains general information and shouldn’t necessarily replace advice from a tax adviser who is familiar with your specific situation.

 about the author